Saint-Tropez: Famous people connected with Saint-Tropez

-The most famous persons connected with Saint-Tropez include the semi-legendary martyr who gave his name to the town, Saint Torpes of Pisa; Hasekura Tsunenaga, probably the first Japanese in Europe, who landed in Saint-Tropez in 1615; a hero of the American Revolutionary War, Admiral Pierre André de Suffren de Saint-Tropez; the icon of modern Saint-Tropez, Brigitte Bardot, who started the clothes-optional revolution and still lives in the Saint-Tropez area; Louis de Funès, who played the character of the gendarme (police officer) in the French comedy film series Le Gendarme de Saint-Tropez and also helped establish the international image of Saint-Tropez as both a quiet town and a modern jet-set holiday target.
+The most famous persons connected with Saint-Tropez include the semi-legendary martyr who gave his name to the town, Saint Torpes of Pisa; Hasekura Tsunenaga, probably the first Japanese in Europe, who landed in Saint-Tropez in 1615; a hero of the American Revolutionary War, Admiral Pierre André de Suffren de Saint-Tropez; the icon of modern Saint-Tropez, Brigitte Bardot, who started the clothes-optional revolution and lived in the Saint-Tropez area until her death in 2025; Louis de Funès, who played the character of the gendarme (police officer) in the French comedy film series Le Gendarme de Saint-Tropez and also helped establish the international image of Saint-Tropez as both a quiet town and a modern jet-set holiday target.

 In popular culture

 The English rock band Pink Floyd wrote a song "San Tropez" after the town.
 Saint-Tropez was also mentioned in David Gates's 1978 hit "Took the Last Train", Kraftwerk's "Tour de France", Aerosmith's "Permanent Vacation", Taylor Swift's "The Man", and Beyoncé's "Energy".
 Rappers including Diddy, Jay-Z, 50 Cent, J. Cole, and Post Malone refer to the city in some of their songs as a favorite vacation destination, usually reached by yacht.
 DJ Antoine wrote a song "Welcome to St. Tropez".
-The Tony Award-winning Broadway musical La Cage aux Folles is set in a drag night club in St. Tropez.
-Furthermore, Bulgarian singer Azis wrote a song named "Сен Тропе" (Sen Trope).
-Also, Romanian singer Florin Salam wrote the song (Saint Tropez).
-Saint Tropez was also mentioned in Army of Lovers' song "My Army of Lovers."
-Their song "La Plage De Saint Tropez" was also dedicated to this town.
-On J. Cole's album 2014 Forest Hills Drive, there is a track named St. Tropez.
+The Tony Award-winning Broadway musical La Cage aux Folles is set in a drag night club in Saint-Tropez.
+Furthermore, Bulgarian singer Azis wrote a song named "Sen Trope" ("Сен Тропе").
+Saint-Tropez was also mentioned in Army of Lovers' song "My Army of Lovers."
+Their song "La Plage de Saint Tropez" was also dedicated to this town.
+On J. Cole's album 2014 Forest Hills Drive (2014), there is a track named St. Tropez.
+Italian singer Annalisa also has a song titled "La crisi a Saint-Tropez".